-Consider it as "free casting" each time you level because if you are hardly taking damage, and you gain a level within those 8 seconds that your health and mana are regenerating, you should try to land a Dark Binding and Tormented Soil and you'll notice that the mana you spent for those skills will be recovered after the 8 second passive.
+Consider it as "free casting" each time you level because if you are hardly taking damage, and you gain a level within those 8 seconds that your health and mana are regenerating, you should try to land a Dark Binding and Tormented Shadow and you'll notice that the mana you spent for those skills will be recovered after the 8 second passive.

 Of course it doesn't hurt to get both 2 Doran's Ring as well as a catalyst the protector.
 If you are winning your lane by a landslide, then I won't recommend getting the catalyst the protector.

 Instead you should get the 2 Doran's Ring and rush into a Zhonya's Hourglass for your next major item, followed by a Rabadon's Deathcap.

 If you are having a tough time though, then getting an early Rod of Ages may come in very handy.

 The Flash followed by Soul Shackles + the active from Zhonya's Hourglass is one of the most popular combos on Morgana.

 It allows you to initiate and dictate fights, deal heavy AoE damage and then make yourself invulnerable from any damage or crowd control (while slowing enemies) and finally locks then up for a 1.5 second stun.
 This combo can turn a game around and cause other enemies to blow their skills on you if they don't realize when you activate the Zhonya's Hourglass or if they anticipate it too early.
 When this is done, your team should be able to pick off enemies who are out of position and clean up the rest and come out on top of a teamfight.